 So let’s combine the two.

-Over the next 8 weeks, I’ll be doing an intensive Psi-X program using a number of supporting apps, and I’ll be posting updates on my progress each week.
+Over the next 8 weeks, I’ll be doing an intensive brain cross-training program using a number of supporting apps, and I’ll be posting updates on my progress each week.

 I’ll be tracking bio- and psi- metrics to get objective measures of my training gains during this process.